SusmitAdhikary/gatsby1/content/blog/2020-09-28-blog-on-react-updates.md

 templateKey: blog-post
 title: Blog on React Updates
 date: 2020-09-28T13:23:03.768Z
-description: "**Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s..."
+description: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s...
 featuredpost: true
 featuredimage: /img/reactjs.png
 tags: